 The landlord is usually responsible for

-major maintenance and repairs, you can move when your lease matures
+major maintenance and repairs, at least a fridge and stove are typically included, you can move when your lease matures

-without major expense and ... well, I think that's about it.
+without having to pay lawyer and real estate fees and ... well, I think that's about it.
 Over the long term, it's definitely better to own.
 Read on and learn why.

 If you must remain mobile, if your business or employment involves periodically relocating elsewhere in country (or world), the decision to rent or buy is a simple one - rent.
 It's cheaper to part company with a rented property than home ownership.